mattwigway/ridehailing-nhts-replication/README.md

 ## Replication package for Conway, Salon and King.
 "Trends in Taxi Use and the Advent of Ridehailing, 1995--2017: Evidence from the US National Household Travel Survey"

-This replication package contains all the code needed to replicate the results in the aforementioned paper.
+This replication package contains all the code needed to replicate the results in Conway, M.W.; Salon, D.; King, D.A.
+Trends in Taxi Use and the Advent of Ridehailing, 1995–2017: Evidence from the US National Household Travel Survey.
+Urban Sci.
+2018, 2, 79.
+The paper is open access and [available online](http://www.mdpi.com/2413-8851/2/3/79).
 Most of the code is in Python, with some model estimation code written in Stata.
 Stata 15.1 was used, and the `outreg2` package is needed (to install, run `ssc install outreg2`).
 Python dependency management is handled with [Anaconda](https://www.anaconda.com/download/).
 To get the same environment I had when producing the original figures and results in the paper, run

     conda env create
     source activate ridehailing-nhts